Contents

 Pneumococcal meningitis is the most common form of bacterial meningitis in some countries

 This chart shows how many people get and die from pneumococcal meningitis globally.
 Use it to check cases and deaths in your own country and World Health Organization (WHO) region.
-There were an estimated 291,092 cases and over 38,000 deaths globally from pneumococcal meningitis in 2021.
+There were over 169,000 estimated cases and over 41,000 deaths globally from pneumococcal meningitis in 2023.

 Many cases of pneumococcal meningitis can be prevented.
 Safe and effective vaccines are available to protect against the most common and harmful circulating strains of pneumococcal bacteria.